• Proposed

 Geographic range

-In coastal and Coast Range forests from northern California into northern Oregon, and scattered locations in the SIskiyou Range, and Cascade Foothills in Oregon.
+This species is found in coastal and Coast Range forests from northern California into northern Oregon, and scattered locations in the Siskiyou Range and Cascade Foothills in Oregon.

 Population and Trends